-Complaints shall not include offensive language directed to either Trading 212 or any of our employees.
+Complaints shall not include offensive language directed to either the Company or any Company employee.

-Our Customer Support team may contact you directly in order to obtain further clarifications and/or information about your complaint.
-Your cooperation is required for the handling of the complaint in question.
+Our Customer Support team may contact the complainant directly in order to obtain further clarifications and/or information.
+The complainant's cooperation is required for the handling of the complaint in question.

 While our Customer Support team will be able to resolve the majority of queries, you may also refer the query as a complaint to our Compliance Department.
+We prefer to receive complaints in writing, as there is less potential for misunderstanding.

-In order to contact the Compliance Department, you should write to complaints.de@trading212.com or:
+In order to contact the Company's Compliance Department, you should write to complaints@trading212.com or: